Sussumu/My-Bookmarks/README.md

 ### Utils

+[RegexGenerator](http://http://regex.inginf.units.it/) - generates regex for you based on examples.
+Can't get any easier...

 [StackShare](http://stackshare.io/) - compares lots of dev tools by feature

 [Built With](https://builtwith.com/) - see what technologies websites are using.
 Check [Wappalyzer](https://wappalyzer.com) if you prefer a Chrome extension instead